Introduction:

 And as my client Jim pointed out, you may know what you should and shouldn't eat, but do you?
 Are you accountable?

-For most people, that's the key to the puzzle.
+For most people, that's the missing piece of the puzzle.

 Some Caveats for Men Who Want to Lose 50 lbs in Six Months